-All applicants to Sullivan University's graduate programs must be either in their final two quarters of classes in a bachelor's degree program at Sullivan University or have an earned bachelor's degree from an accredited institution.
+All applicants to Sullivan University's graduate programs must be either in their final academic year of study in a bachelor's degree program at Sullivan University or have an earned bachelor's degree from another accredited institution.
 Candidates for admission to the graduate school must demonstrate proficiency in verbal, written, quantitative and critical reasoning skills.
 This can be accomplished by a review of transcripts of previous undergraduate and any prior graduate courses, or through application of criteria established by the University's graduate school admissions process.
 Applicants for admission to the Sullivan University Graduate School should contact the graduate school admissions staff for additional information.
-Students who otherwise qualify for graduate admission may be accepted on a provisional basis.
 Those who do not meet the Graduate School Admissions Criteria are encouraged to contact an Admissions Officer to discuss their unique circumstances, life experiences, former educational successes, and goals for lifelong learning.
-Sullivan University recognizes that no single measure can sum up a person's ability to succeed at the Graduate School Level and a combination of factors can be used to gain acceptance to the Programs.
-Course work for all graduate degrees consists of twelve courses (48 credit hours) (Dual Master of Business Administration/Master of Science in Managing Information Technology is 64 credit hours).
+Sullivan University recognizes that no single measure can sum up a person's ability to succeed at the Graduate School level and a combination of factors can be used to gain acceptance to the Programs.
+Course work for all graduate degrees consists of twelve courses (48 credit hours) (Dual Master of Business Administration/Master of Science in Managing Information Technology requires 64 credit hours).